Kawei K1

-The Kawei K1 is a midsize pickup manufactured by Chinese automotive brand Kawei Auto, a brand of the Jiangsu Kawei Automotive Industrial Group Co., Ltd. The Jiangsu Kawei Automotive Industry Group is an automotive manufacturing company based in Danyang in Jiangsu Province.
+The Kawei K1 is a mid-size pickup truck manufactured by Chinese automotive brand Kawei Auto, a brand of the Jiangsu Kawei Automotive Industrial Group Co., Ltd. The Jiangsu Kawei Automotive Industry Group is an automotive manufacturing company based in Danyang in Jiangsu Province.

 Overview

 The Kawei Auto K1 pickup truck debuted during the 2014 Beijing Auto Show.

 Depending on the trim level, the Kawei K1 was also known as the Kawei K150 and Kawei K150GT.
 The Kawei K1 has a price range of 75,800 yuan to 98,800 yuan, the Kawei K150 has a price range of 93,800 yuan to 129,800 yuan, and the Kawei K150GT has a price range of 97,800 yuan to 132,800 yuan.

 Controversy

-Since its production, controversy has arisen due to the design of the Kawei K1 bearing a likeness to the twelfth generation Ford F-150, making it an unlicensed clone.
+Since its production, controversy has arisen due to the design of the Kawei K1 bearing a likeness to the twelfth generation Ford F-150 (which was in production from model years 2009 to 2014), making it an unlicensed clone.